vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 A user visits a website:

-- If the url has a bad reputation, a toast notification will present the user with the following options:
+- If the url has a bad reputation, a toast notification presents the user with the following options:
   - **Ok** The toast notification is released (removed), and the attempt to access the site is ended.
   - **Feedback** The toast notification presents the user with a link to submit a ticket, which the user can use to submit feedback to the administrator in an attempt to justify access to the site.